Environmental News

 Himalayan Balsam is an invasive species of plant, common in riparian areas in Alberta.
 Click the link below for more information!

-EDMONTON ZONE – A blue-green algae (cyanobacteria) bloom has been identified in areas of Wabamun Lake, located within the Edmonton Zone of Alberta Health Services.
-Residents living near the shores of this lake, as well as visitors to this lake, are advised to take the following precautions:
+Residents living near the shores of Wabamun Lake, as well as visitors to this lake, are advised to take the following precautions during blue-green algae (cyanobacteria) blooms:

 As always, visitors and residents are reminded to never drink or cook with untreated water directly from any recreational body of water, including Wabamun Lake, at any time.
 Boiling this water will not remove the toxins produced by blue-green algae.
 An alternate source of drinking water should also be provided for pets and livestock while this advisory is active.